Meet the Team That Makes the Magic Happen

 Itamar holds a Bachelor’s in Outdoor Education from Trinity University College, Wales, and a Master’s in Peace and Conflict Management from Haifa University, Israel.

-Halley has been in the field of marketing for over fifteen years, and has been supporting the growth of Wilderness Torah’s marketing team for the last five.
+Halley has been in the field of marketing for over seventeen years, and has been supporting the growth of Wilderness Torah’s marketing team for the last eight.

 She wears many hats including project manager, copy writer, content creator, branding consultant, and business coach for solo entrepreneurs.
 She has worked on campaigns for large corporations like Adobe, HP, and Sony, as well as supported Jewish non-profits in the Bay Area including Jewish Studio Project, Urban Adamah, and Moishe House.

-After being a part of the Wilderness Torah community for many years in the Bay Area, she recently moved to Berlin to pursue her dream of living in Europe.
-She loves going to music festivals, dancing in clubs, learning about personal growth, entrepreneurship, and making music.
+After being a part of the Wilderness Torah community for many years in the Bay Area, she moved to Berlin to pursue her dream of living in Europe, and now is settled in Portland, Oregon with her husband and son Henry.
+She loves going to music festivals, dancing, singing, and rituals for healing and manifesting a more beautiful world.

 Rick is a nature-loving parent raising a Jewish toddler on Ohlone land in the East Bay.
 Rick comes to Wilderness Torah with years of experience providing communications and administrative support for non-profits, political campaigns, and legal aid organizations.
 He is passionate about climate justice, consensus-based community engagement, and the better worlds that are possible beyond the existing paradigm.